Devkon69/Liquidcash/doc/README.md

 ### OS X

-1) Download Titancoin-Qt.dmg.
+1) Download Liquidcash-Qt.dmg.

 2) Double click the DMG to mount it.

-3) Drag Titancoin Core icon to the Applications Folder
+3) Drag Liquidcash Core icon to the Applications Folder

 ![alt tag](https://i.imgur.com/GLhBFUV.png)

-4) Open the Applications folder and Launch Titancoin Core.
+4) Open the Applications folder and Launch Liquidcash Core.
 The client will begin synchronizing with the network.

 ![alt tag](https://i.imgur.com/v3962qo.png)